JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Create the Android application

-The Kotlin Multiplatform wizard handles the initial Gradle configuration for you, so the `shared` module is already connected to your Android application.
+IntelliJ IDEA handles the initial Gradle configuration for you, so the `shared` module is already connected to your Android application.

 Before implementing the UI and the presentation logic, add all the required UI dependencies to